For workers

 Who funds the Worker Support Centre?

-The Worker Support Centre is an independent organisation funded by the Scottish Government.
+The Worker Support Centre is an independent organisation funded by the Scottish Government, the Joseph Rowntree Charitable Trust and the Allen Lane Foundation.